Fully-Dynamic and Kinetic Conflict-Free Coloring of Intervals with Respect to Points: Introduction

-\mypara{Our contributions.} We introduce a variant of the conflict-free coloring problem where the objects to be colored arrive and disappear over time.
-This \emph{dynamic conflict-free coloring problem} models a scenario where new base stations may be deployed (to deal with increased capacity demands, for example) and existing base stations may break down or be taken out of service (either permanently or temporarily).
-This natural variant has, to the best of our knowledge, not been considered so far.
-It is easy to see that, unless one maintains a regular coloring in which any two intersecting objects have distinct colors, there is always a sequence of deletions that invalidates a given conflict-free coloring.
+\paragraph{Our contributions.} We introduce a variant of the conflict-free coloring problem where the objects to be colored arrive and disappear over time.
+This \emph{fully-dynamic conflict-free coloring problem} models a scenario where new base stations may be deployed (to deal with increased capacity demands, for example) and existing base stations may break down or be taken out of service (either permanently or temporarily).
+We also define the \emph{semi-dynamic conflict-free coloring problem} as the online variant where recolorings are allowed (or the fully-dynamic variant without deletions).
+Note that when we talk about the \emph{dynamic} variant, we mean \emph{fully-dynamic}.
+These natural variants have, to the best of our knowledge, not been considered so far.
+It is easy to see that, unless one maintains a coloring in which any two intersecting objects have distinct colors, there is always a sequence of deletions that invalidates a given conflict-free coloring.
 Hence, recolorings are needed to ensure that the new coloring is conflict-free.
 This leads to the question: how many recolorings are needed to maintain a coloring with a certain number of colors?
-We initiate the study of dynamic conflict-free colorings by considering the problem of coloring intervals with respect to points.
+We initiate the study of fully-dynamic conflict-free colorings by considering the problem of coloring intervals with respect to points.
 In this variant, we are given a (dynamic) set~$S$ of intervals in $\Reals^1$, which we want to color such that for any point $q\in \Reals^1$ the set $S(q)$ of intervals containing~$q$ contains an interval with a unique color.
+This version of the problem can be used to model the case where the base stations are located along a highway, for instance, and 1-dimensional range and frequency assignment problems have already been studied in various settings \cite{barnoy-ocf-10, cheilaris-scf-14, fiat-ocf-05}.
+Moreover, the lower bounds that we prove hold for the 2-dimensional problem as well.
 In the static setting, coloring intervals is rather easy: a simple procedure yields a conflict-free coloring with three colors.
 The dynamic version turns out to be much more challenging.